 Main differences

-Just taking a look at previous code, we can see some direct differences.
+Just taking a look at the previous code, we can see some direct differences.
 There are many more we´ll be discovering in next posts:

 - Use of colon instead of the word ‘extends’

 - Explicit use of ‘override’: in Java, we can use an annotation to make our code more clear, but it´s not a condition.
-Kotlin will force us use it.
+Kotlin will force us to use it.

-- Function parameters use a different nomenclature: Type and name are written the other way round and separated by a colon
+- Function parameters use a different nomenclature: Type and name are written the other way round and separated by a colon.

 - Optional use of semicolons: we don´t need to finish our lines with a semicolon.
 We can if we want to, but it can save a lot of time and make our code cleaner if we don´t do it.